 Sepsis, a potentially fatal syndrome that occurs when the body’s reaction to infection causes damage to its own tissues and organs, has emerged as a worldwide health hazard.
-According to the World Health Organization (WHO) , sepsis is typically the ultimate common road to mortality for numerous infectious illnesses across the world.
+According to the World Health Organization (WHO), in many cases, sepsis is the ultimate common road to mortality for numerous infectious illnesses.

-People can survive from sepsis, and their struggles, as well as the need for progress against the condition, are noted during Sepsis Survivor Week, which runs from Feb.
-13-19 this year.
+People can survive sepsis, but their struggles – as well as the need for progress against the condition – are noted during Sepsis Survivor Week, from Feb.
+13-19, 2022.
 Surviving sepsis is noteworthy because it is difficult and because recovery can pose continued challenges.

 “Sepsis is a life-threatening organ dysfunction caused by a dysregulated host response to infection.
 If not recognized early and managed promptly, it can lead to septic shock, multiple organ failure and death,” according to the WHO.

-Sepsis affects almost 50 million people and is responsible for around 11 million fatalities – roughly 20% of all yearly global deaths, says a WHO report on Sepsis.
+Sepsis affects almost 50 million people and is responsible for around 11 million fatalities – roughly 20% of all yearly global deaths, says a WHO report.

-Sepsis is also reported to be the leading cause of mortality in U.S. hospitals, as well as the leading source of hospitalization costs, with the total yearly cost for in-patient hospital and skilled nursing care topping $62 billion.
+Sepsis is also the leading cause of mortality in U.S. hospitals, as well as the leading source of hospitalization costs, with the total yearly cost for in-patient hospital and skilled nursing care topping $62 billion.

-And with COVID-19 producing compromised immune systems, health professionals are reporting increasing vulnerability to sepsis.
+With COVID-19 producing compromised immune systems, health professionals worldwide report increasing vulnerability to sepsis.

 Antimicrobial resistance (AMR) complicates the problem of the management of sepsis.